robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 Omitting some optional arguments but still using others is possible independent of their order setting these arguments by their name.
 See [Calling Imported Keywords](#calling-imported-keywords).

-#### Embedded Args
+#### Embedded Arguments

 > [!IMPORTANT]
 > LXX Recall the concept of embedded arguments and how they are used.
 (K1)

-Keywords used mostly for Behavior-Driven Specification (BDD) can have arguments embedded into their names.
+Keywords can have arguments embedded into their names, which is used mostly for Behavior-Driven Specification (BDD).

 Example Test Case:
 ```robotframework